sfj3/gev/README.md

 # gev
-an algorithm to estimate GEV distributional parameters.
+an algorithm to estimate GEV distributional parameters for d durational precipitation events